 The business checking fees you’re on the hook for depend on the individual bank’s terms.
 As a starting point, though, look out for these common fees:

-If it’s a traditional bank, meeting the balance requirement will typically remove the monthly service fee.
+If it’s a traditional bank, meeting the balance requirement typically removes the monthly service fee.
+Other banks waive the monthly fee if you use the bank’s business credit or debit card.
 The same goes for the transaction fee: If you stay within your limit, you won’t face extra charges.
 That strategy also applies to online banks that set limits on the number of transactions.

 Your banking needs will determine the best type of account for you, which means you’ll need to know how money comes in and out of your business.

 “As a small business owner, it’s important to have a sense of how much money you expect to move through your accounts on a regular basis,” Wright said.
 “That way, you’ll be able to choose an account that works best for you.
 If you’re not running a lot of transactions through your business checking account, it may make more sense to choose a basic account, which usually comes with a lower monthly service fee.”

 Popular ways to avoid business checking account fees are to sign up with an online bank or to use a financial technology startup’s platform.
 In recent years, fintech startups have disrupted traditional banks.
 Aiming to serve the small business community, these fintech companies are slashing fees, lowering requirements and leveling the playing field for the nation’s entrepreneurs.
 They may not have the deep pockets, extensive relationships or wide array of services that traditional banks offer, but they are applying automation and machine learning to cut costs and improve customer service.

 Many new online banks don’t charge monthly account fees.

 These online banks may not appeal to all businesses — after all, they offer no local branches or human interaction — but they are racking up thousands of customers seeking cheaper alternatives.